A Brief Inquiry into Online Relationships: Themes and lyrics

 A concept album, A Brief Inquiry into Online Relationships explores digital communication and the internet's role in contemporary life.
-Several over-arching narratives connect the record: society's relationship with technology, the millennial experience in the information age, and Healy's commitment to sincerity following the end of his heroin addiction.
+Several overarching narratives connect the record: society's relationship with technology, the millennial experience in the information age, and Healy's commitment to sincerity following the end of his heroin addiction.
 Healy compared the album to an essay meant to inform the listener without opinion or judgement, consciously avoiding portraying a dystopian society.
 The record eschews condescension and generalisation in an attempt to embrace contemporary life, utilising straightforward storytelling and simple lyrics that omit metaphors and ambiguity.
 Sacher observed a dark, conversational-style delivery that mimics a Twitter feed.
 For this reason, Cliff compared its structure to a newsfeed where "love and politics and comedy and culture all fight for attention".

 Rather than condemn and judge humanity's increasingly dependent relationship with technology, information and the internet, A Brief Inquiry into Online Relationships accepts their ubiquity and debates it by posing a series of new questions.
 The album questions whether honest interpersonal communication can survive in the digital era and examines trust in the internet age, the overstimulation of infinite content loops, confirmation bias, how people communicate with one another and the mania of the online world.
 Biddles opined that the album is "ostensibly about the internet's role in our lives", writing it continues the band's exploration of how people connect and what messages are lost through digital communications.
 Writing for Atwood Magazine, Sara Santora felt the record reflects the effects of social media addiction and the 24-hour news cycle on youth culture, causing millennials to be "constantly concerned with the state of our world".